vespa-engine/documentation/en/tutorials/text-search.md

 Looking at the figure we can see that the faster BM25 feature has delivered superior results for this specific application.

+## Cleanup
-To stop and remove the container for this application (This deletes all data):
+Stop and remove the Docker container and data:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>